Ehanlion/mist_obsidian_mobile/10. Mist/Scorchsand Wastes.md

 The [[Scorchsand Wastes]] are the vast, hostile deserts that make up the center of the South of [[Mist]].
 They are to the West of the [[Scorvorrian Peaks]].
 They are brutal, eternall hot, and it never rains there.
 They are wrought with evil magic and are deeply hostile to crossings.

+The [[Scorchsand Wastes]] have an effect that resonates the usage of magic and magic items across the sands, allowing native creatures to hear it.
+This is called: [[Scorchsand Wastes - Resonance]]!
+It is a deterrant to using magic and the enabler (mechanic wise) for a survival-style campaign.